Joseph Deharbe

 Joseph Deharbe (11 April 1800 at Strasbourg, Alsace – 8 November 1871 at Maria-Laach) was a French Jesuit theologian and catechist.

 Life

 He entered the Society of Jesus in 1817 and after teaching for eleven years at the Jesuit College at Brieg, Switzerland, he became in 1840 a missionary and catechist in Köthen, Germany.
-With Father Rohe, S.J., he established at Lucerne in 1845 the academy of St. Charles Borromeo.
+With another Jesuit by the name of Rohe, he established at Lucerne in 1845 the academy of St. Charles Borromeo.
 In 1847 he left Switzerland, which had become hostile to Jesuits.

 After that he was chiefly engaged in giving missions in Germany.